 The station is located on the western fringe of the Crows Nest village, between the Pacific Highway and Clarke Lane (eastern side of the Pacific Highway) and Oxley Street.

 Access and entry is via the corner of Clarke Street and Hume Street, and the corner of Pacific Highway and Oxley Street.

-Indicative travel time (from 2024):
+Indicative travel time (from 2024)

-- 11 minutes to Central Station
+- 4 minutes to Chatswood Station

-- 7 minutes to Sydney Metro’s Martin Place Station.
+- 7 minutes to Martin Place Station.

 Construction activities are based on the Crows Nest construction site functioning as two separate construction zones split by Hume Street.
 The station excavation covers the majority of the site, with a temporary street-level working platform.

-- Supporting road header usage
+- supporting road header usage